Review: 1Blocker for iOS. ★★★★★

-We must face the reality that we pay for websites to exist.
-All those ads are what fund the content.
-In order to make a living and support a staff, the site owner is either advertising something they have to sell or something others have to sell.
+The reality is that we pay for websites to exist.
+All those annoying ads are what fund the content.
+In order to make a living and support a staff, the site either advertises something they have to sell or something others have to sell.
 The problem is that when advertising so voraciously interferes with the content, a website is no longer useful to the reader.
-The experience becomes one of tolerance and frustration at best and parting of the ways and negative publicity at worst.
+You tolerate the frustration at best and part ways and talk smack about the site at worst.
 Pop-ups, pop-overs, pop-unders, delay screens, banner ads, self-playing video spots or ads placed in the middle of a content block are all poorly designed to grab your attention in order to get you to click.
 And even Scott Cunningham (Senior VP at the Interactive Advertising Bureau) admits * “Looking back now, our scraping of dimes may have cost us dollars in consumer loyalty.”*

 Creepy tracking aside, many sites trashed their worth to their reader with an overabundance of ads.

 Ad blockers work in Safari on iOS to turn off the ads and add-related technology, like tracking cookies.
 1Blocker was one of the first and continues to be one of the simplest and most effective ad blockers for iOS.
 It’s infinitely configurable, so if you actually find the ads on a particular site useful you can whitelist it.
 This gives control of your web experience back to you.